KLIEBHAN/tts-chrome-extension/README.md

 ---

 Developed with ❤️ for a better web experience.
+Visit our [GitHub repository](https://github.com/KLIEBHAN/tts-chrome-extension) for the latest updates and to contribute to the project.